mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-web-content.md

 <br>

 [^1]: At the time of the writing of this documentation "2019" was the version that supported "Client-Side" Library management feature.
 [^2]: At the time of the writing of this documentation.
 There is no guarantee that they will appear in the future.
-Nor are they essential for the execution of Monarch Nomad Applications.
+Nor are they essential for the execution of Monarch migrated Applications.
 [^3]: On large Websites, partitioned into *Areas*, it is possible to have different Layouts for each Area.
-[^4]: The content may be a little different, depending of the Nomad Release.
+[^4]: The content may be a little different, depending of the Release.
-[^5]: On IBMi Displayfiles usually included a constant field on each page to show the *Program Name*.
-Frequently the Displayfile name - by convention - had a name similar to the consuming program.
+[^5]: On IBM i Display files usually included a constant field on each page to show the *Program Name*.
+Frequently the Display file name - by convention - had a name similar to the consuming program.
 All this to assist Tech Support while reporting errors.
 [^6]: This is similar to the concept *INCLUDE* in several languages or *Copy-book* in RPG.
 [^7]: A HTML Page may have more than one "form" element, only one will be used by QSys Expo Client Library.